-For SR-IOV, check the output of (Get-NetAdapterSRIOV).
-CurrentCapabilities for CurrentCapabilities.
+For SR-IOV, check the output of Get-NetAdapterSRIOV and CurrentCapabilities.

 If CurrentCapabilities is empty, the driver is not currently enabled for SR-IOV.
 Any reported fields in Get-NetAdapterSriov | fl are based on registry values.
 If CurrentCapabilities is not null, the driver is enabled for SR-IOV.
 Get-NetAdapterSriov fields are based on what the driver reports.